How Much Does a Domain Name Cost in 2022?

-There are hundreds of domain registrars – companies that sell domain names and help with the domain name registration process.
+There are many domain registrars – companies that sell domain names and help with the domain name registration process.
 Different registrars will offer different services, prices, and packages.

 Due to the number of online websites, domain name registrations are overseen by Internet Corporation for Assigned Names and Numbers (ICANN).
 As a non-profit organization, ICANN has databases for all the available domain names and where they point to.

 The ICANN database stores all related information of a domain name.
-In other words, an ICANN accredited registrar has the permission to change your domain name information in the database on your behalf.
+In other words, an ICANN accredited registrar has the permission to change all your multiple domains information in the database on your behalf.

 Another way to register a domain name is using a website builder.
 Some website builders integrate registering a domain as part of the sign-up process.
-It’s a popular option for beginners who don’t want the hassle of finding a domain registrar.
+It’s a popular option for beginners who don’t want the hassle of finding the best domain registrar.

 The process of buying a domain name can differentiate depending on the registrar that you choose.
-Therefore, don’t forget to consider every detail before selecting a registrar for your domain name.
+Therefore, don’t forget to consider every detail before selecting the right domain name registrar.